How Is Child Custody Handled In Pennsylvania?

 Legal custody is the who gets to make the important decisions, which are education, medical, and religious decisions.
 Typically, legal custody is joint/shared.
 It’s shared so that each parent has the same say.
 Under some circumstances, one parent may have sole legal custody if the other parent is unable to exercise sound judgement.
 Custody complaints are filed where the child has resided for a period of six months or more.
 An emerging field of custody is “third party custody”.
 There are many people who are not the biological parents who are increasingly being recognized as having custodial rights.

 The ultimate goal of custody is to serve the best interests of the child.
 Presumably, the parents would know what’s best, but parents are often the ones who are fighting over who the child should be with and when, so the court is asked to decide.
 In Pennsylvania, there are 16 factors which the court has to consider, in deciding who has primary physical custody.

 For more information on Child Custody Issues In Pennsylvania, a phone consultation is your next best step.
-Get the information and legal answers you are seeking by calling (215) 750-9202 today.
+Get the information and legal answers you are seeking by calling or texting (215) 750-9202 today.